- Common uses

 HOW should this medicine be used?

 Atezolizumab injection may cause serious reactions during the infusion of the medication.
 A doctor or nurse will monitor you carefully while you are receiving the medication.
-If you experience any of the following symptoms, tell your doctor immediately: flushing, fever, chills, shaking, dizziness, feeling faint, shortness of breath, difficulty breathing, itching, rash, back or neck pain, or swelling of the face or lips.
+If you experience any of the following symptoms, tell your doctor immediately: flushing, fever, chills, shaking, dizziness, feeling faint, shortness of breath, wheezing, difficulty breathing, itching, rash, back or neck pain, or swelling of the face or lips.

 Your doctor may need to slow down your infusion, delay or stop your treatment, or treat you with other medications if you experience certain side effects.
 Be sure to tell your doctor how you are feeling during your treatment with atezolizumab injection.